 Members have the ability to deactivate their own Slack account.
 Administrators can also deactivate accounts for any member.
 Deactivation does not fully delete accounts, so that members may be reactivated at a later date.

 Before deactivating their account, a user can edit any of their profile fields to add or remove any information they like, and can delete all optional fields completely.

-Can I delete my Slack team?
+Can I delete my Slack workspace?